 - Craig’s Dream Interpretation Books

-Superstition is any belief which has no basis in fact.
+Superstition is any belief that has no basis in fact.
 The belief usually pertains to a supposed cause-and-effect relationship, e.g., the belief that the spilling of salt will cause bad luck.
 The life of a superstitious person is a fraught path.
-If you thought that all you have to worry about are magpies and spilt salt then think again for everyday life and dreams too are beset with thousands of potential terrors.
+If you thought that all you have to worry about are magpies and spilled salt then think again for everyday life and dreams too are beset with thousands of potential terrors.

-Touch wood, you will not let superstition get in the way of your enjoyment of your psychic dreams.
+Touchwood, you will not let superstition get in the way of your enjoyment of your psychic dreams.
 I will nonetheless refer to many of these superstitions throughout this book just for fun and to keep you on your toes!

 Superstition says that it is unlucky to go against the advice of a dream.
 This may well be true for many of our dreams for they often have a superior insight into ourselves and what motivates us.
 Also they may see into the future and is the reason why the famous psychic Edgar Cayce said that one should always act upon your dreams even if you did not understand a dream’s meaning.

 But dream superstition has also been used to wield political influence by playing on a person’s superstition that dreams must be obeyed.
 In medieval times, dreams were sometimes used as a sanction for those wishing to put forward controversial political policies.
 One of the most notable cases concerned the knight who informed King Henry II that the voices of St Peter and the Archangel Gabriel had told him to present a number of demands foreshadowing the Magna Carta.
-Similarly how far would Joan of Arc advanced if her French followers had not trusted her dreams and visions.
+Similarly how far would Joan of Arc advance if her French followers had not trusted her dreams and visions?